Technigo/project-weather-app/README.md

 ## The problem

 We approached the task by discussing which design we would want to use and then together in a live share we set up the basic html structure including classes and fetched all the necessary data.
-Further things to improve: A dropdown can be added that includes the city names, so that the
+Further things to improve: A dropdown can be added that includes the city names, so that the user can change their location.

 ## View it live

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.